sensu/sensu-docs/content/sensu-go/5.16/reference/backend.md

 - [Guide to monitoring server resources with checks][3]
 - [Guide to collecting metrics with checks][4]
 - [Checks reference documentation][5]

+## Initialization

+Before you start the Sensu backend on a **new** installation, you must set up an administrator username and password.
+Replace `YOUR_USERNAME` and `YOUR_PASSWORD` with the username and password you want to use:

+{{< highlight shell >}}
+sensu-backend init --admin-username YOUR_USERNAME --admin-password YOUR_PASSWORD
+{{< /highlight >}}

+You can also run the `sensu-backend init` command in interactive mode if you prefer to respond to prompts for your username and password:

+{{< highlight shell >}}
+sensu-backend init --interactive

+Admin Username: YOUR_USERNAME
+Admin Password: YOUR_PASSWORD
+{{< /highlight >}}

+This initialization step bootstraps the first admin user account for your Sensu installation.
+This account will be granted the cluster admin role.

+_**NOTE**: If you are already using Sensu, you do not need to initialize.
+Your installation has already seeded the admin username and password you have set up._

+To see available initialization flags:

+{{< highlight shell >}}
+sensu-backend init --help
+{{< /highlight >}}

 ## Operation and service management {#operation}